NobleNooblet/DE_Zoomcamp_Project/README.md

 The pipeline architecture is as follows:
 1. The data set, found on kaggle.com, are downloaded, processed and stored on Google Cloud Storage via Python (orchestrated by Prefect)
 2. The data set on Google Cloud Storage is imported into Google Biq Query (GBQ) and located in the staging_project_data data set.
 This is done via Python (orchestrated by Prefect)
-    1. A SQL script is run in order to optimize the newly added data by making use of clustering.
+    1. A SQL script is executed in GBQ in order to optimize the newly added data by making use of clustering.
     2. Note that no partitions are needed in this case as there is no date values in the data set - hence we are only making use of clustering.
 3. DBT uses the staging data in GBQ to build the applicable views and production data sets that will be used for dashboarding.
 4. DBT stores the newly created production data sets in GBQ (production_project_data data set)